rainerh/pipelinedoc/packages/cli/README.md

 - `deprecatedWarning`: a message to include with the deprecated warning.
 Markdown is supported.
 - `parameters.<parameter name>.description`: the description of the parameter.
 Markdown is supported.
+- `diagrams.<index>.title`: the title of a diagram.
+Markdown is supported.
+- `diagrams.<index>.description`: the description of a diagram.
+Markdown is supported.
+- `diagrams.<index>.diagram`: the link to the image file.
 - `examples.<index>.title`: the title of a usage example.
 Markdown is supported.
 - `examples.<index>.description`: the description of a usage example.
 Markdown is supported.
 - `examples.<index>.example`: the example YAML object.
 Examples may include variables in keys or